our team

 leehall@ucdavis.edu

-favorite lab item? automatic pipettes
+favorite lab item? critterade

 undergraduate student